-Beyond being big on fun, our Engineering programs in the Cedar Rapids, Waterloo and Dubuque region are also designed to equip your child with valuable STEM (science, technology, engineering and math) abilities.
-Through creative activities, immersive learning and group collaboration, your child will build valuable problem solving and critical thinking competencies that can make a lasting impact both academically and personally!▼
+Our Engineering programs in the Cedar Rapids, Waterloo and Dubuque region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
+Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

 Aspiring Engineers Unite!